paulbradish/awesome-digital-marketing/README.md

 - [The Marketing Millennials](https://workweek.com/discover-newsletters/marketing-millennials/) - Zero BS.
 Just fun, unfiltered, industry insights with the game-changers behind some of the coolest companies from around the globe.
 - [TLDR](https://tldr.tech/) - TLDR is a daily newsletter with links and TLDRs of the most interesting stories in startups 🚀, tech 📱, and programming 💻!

+## Paid Search
+Also known as __Paid Search__, SEM is a commonly used method to quickly increase the visibility of a website in search engine results pages (SERPs) by paying for ad placement on specific keywords and search phrases.

+### Paid Search Platforms
+- Bing Ads
+- Google Ads

+### Paid Search Software (SaaS)
+- [MarinOne](https://www.marinsoftware.com/solutions/paid-search) - Identify growth opportunities and maximize revenue across Google, Microsoft, Apple Search Ads, and more.
+Leverage audience, revenue, and contextual data from any source to drive campaign performance and growth.

+## Paid Social
+__Paid Social__ advertising allows businesses to reach a larger audience than they might be able to through organic social media marketing alone.
+It also offers more advanced targeting options, allowing businesses to reach specific demographics or target users based on their interests, behaviors, or location.

+### Paid Social Platforms
+- [Facebook Ads](https://www.facebook.com/business/ads) - Reach out to future customers and fans.
+- [Instagram Ads](https://business.instagram.com/advertising) - Advertise your business and reach your next customers with precise targeting and actionable insights.
+- [LinkedIn Ads](https://business.linkedin.com/ads) - Reach over 850 million professionals on the world's largest professional network.
+- [Reddit for Business](https://www.redditforbusiness.com/) - Find your people where they find community.
+- [Snapchat Ads](https://forbusiness.snapchat.com/) - A worldwide community that is deeply engaged, putting you in a perfect position to help you meet your business goals.
+- [TikTok Ads](https://getstarted.tiktok.com/tt4b) - Get your business discovered on TikTok.
+- [Twitter Ads](https://business.twitter.com/en.html) - Connect with the people at the center of what's happening.

+### Paid Social Resources
+- [2023 Social Media Image Sizes for All Networks [CHEATSHEET]](https://blog.hootsuite.com/social-media-image-sizes-guide/) - The most recent image size specifications for different social media networks, including Instagram, Twitter, Facebook, LinkedIn, and more.

 ## Social Listening
 - [Google Alerts](https://www.google.com/alerts) - Monitor the web for interesting new content.
 - [SparkToro](https://sparktoro.com/) - Crawls public profiles on social media so you can quickly learn where your audience is and how to reach them.